 At the beginning of each semester there is a scheduled period during which a student may withdraw from courses and receive a refund.
 The student may be admitted to another course or change from audit to credit status during the first academic week of a semester.
 A student should consult with his/her academic advisor before adding or dropping a course.
 Schedule change forms are available at the Office of Academic Records, or the student can process the change using the online MarywoodYou portal registration system.
 Procedures and relevant dates are published by the registrar.

 Students may withdraw from full semester courses at any time during the semester up to the deadline as scheduled in the institutional calendar.
 The specific withdrawal deadline date is published each semester.
+Courses which do not follow regular session parameters will have different withdrawal dates.
 A student who discontinues attendance in a course without officially withdrawing will receive an “F*” in that course.

 To withdraw from the University, a student must complete an official withdrawal form available online.